Long-Term Care Insurance Tax Deduction Limits Increase for 2023 - IRS Reveals Schedule Based on Age

 When to Obtain LTC Coverage

 Long-Term Care Insurance is medically underwritten, and each company has its own underwriting criteria.
 Generally, you will have better health when you are younger.
-Most people obtain coverage in their 50s.
+The ideal time to add long-term care coverage is when you are in your 40s or 50s, but depending on your health, affordable options are available in your 60s and beyond.

 An LTC Insurance specialist will work with all the top companies and understands underwriting, policy design, and claims - Work With a Specialist.